 - 1/4 teaspoon baking soda

 - 1/4 teaspoon salt

 - 1 large egg (or sub flaxseed egg)

 - 2 tablespoons milk (or sub vegan milk substitute)

 - 1/4 teaspoon white vinegar

-- Pre-heat oven to 375 degrees F. Spray 6-count doughnut pan with non-stick spray.
+- Pre-heat oven to 375 degrees F. Rub a 6-count doughnut pan with butter (or brush with oil or use non-stick spray).